What is kissaten (喫茶店)?

 Kissaten has been dramatically influenced by the West

 Because of western influence, there is also a significant impact if a kissaten is known internationally.
-For example, the world-renowned Ueshiya Coffee Corporation or UCC or Starbucks for the United States are global.
+For example, the world-renowned Ueshiya Coffee Corporation or UCC or Starbucks in the United States are global.
 These kinds of coffee shops are all over Japan too.
 They are definitely more popular to go to compared to stand-alone kissaten in rural areas of Japan.

 Kissaten’s Interiors are conducive for Coffee Drinking and Everything that Comes with It